X

-SGS MSi performs surface roughness on linear surfaces.
-Our equipment can provide the characteristics of a material’s surface variation per a given standard and specification.
+We perform surface roughness on linear surfaces, our equipment can provide the characteristics of a material’s surface variation per a given standard and specification.

 Surface Smoothness Analysis